-Imagine if you questioned, planned, and researched your country-hopping expedition, but never started it.
-How about if you skipped the research for your French cooking inquiry and just put together one of your old standard recipes?
-The former is information without real action, leaving you to wonder what the point of all that research was.
-The latter is action without information, which can end up making you feel like a bit of a fraud.
-Both options drain the meaning from your inquiry.
+Imagine if students questioned, planned, and researched but only ever took a test to demonstrate and validate their learning.
+How about if they skipped the research and investigation, and instead just performed an action assigned by the teacher?
+The former is information without real action, leaving students to wonder what the point of their learning was.
+The latter is action without information, which limits the depth of learning and the effectiveness of action.
+Both options drain the meaning from an inquiry unit.

 When an inquiry promotes informed action, however, the point becomes clear and resonates with students.
 They identify a challenge that is informed by learning and addresses a real-world problem—one matters outside the walls of their classroom.
 Their audience is outside the classroom as well, whether it’s students in a different grade or the wider community.
 And while they may receive a grade, the grade isn’t the point of their action.
 Students are trying to make an impact on the world—whether it’s to solve a problem, inform, inspire, or change behavior.

 Explore the following resources to continue your journey

 The "Inquiry Journeys Social Studies in Action" video describes the 3rd Grade "Global Connections" unit of Inquiry Journeys, inquirED's elementary social studies curriculum.
 It provides a look at how a unit's Inquiry Question and Essential Questions frame an investigation.

 Keep exploring the fundamentals of inquiry in the "What is Inquiry-Based Social Studies?" blog post.
 The post contains a simple explanation of inquiry in social studies - and links to a slide deck that you can share with others.